Privacy law: European Union (EU)

-The 1995 Data Protection Directive (officially Directive 95/46/EC) recognized the authority of National data protection authorities and required that all Member States adhere to universal privacy protection standards.
-Member States must adopt strict privacy laws that are no more relaxed than the framework provided by the Directive.
-Additionally, the Directive outlines that non-EU countries must adopt privacy legislation of equal restriction in order to be allowed to exchange personal data with EU countries.
-Furthermore, companies in non-EU countries must also adopt privacy standards of at least equal restriction as provided in the Directive in order to do business with companies located in EU countries.
-Thus, the Directive has also influenced the development of privacy legislation in non-European countries.
-The proposed ePrivacy Regulation, which would replace the Privacy and Electronic Communications Directive 2002, also contributes to EU privacy regulations.
+The 1995 Data Protection Directive (officially Directive 95/46/EC) acknowledged the authority of National data protection authorities and mandated that all Member States adhere to standardized privacy protection guidelines.
+These guidelines stipulated that Member States must enact stringent privacy laws consistent with the framework provided by the Directive.
+Moreover, the Directive specified that non-EU countries must implement privacy legislation of equivalent rigor to exchange personal data with EU countries.
+Additionally, companies in non-EU countries wishing to conduct business with EU-based companies must adhere to privacy standards at least as strict as those outlined in the Directive.
+Consequently, the Directive has influenced the development of privacy legislation beyond European borders.
+The proposed ePrivacy Regulation, intended to replace the Privacy and Electronic Communications Directive 2002, further contributes to EU privacy regulations.

-The General Data Protection Regulation replaced the Data Protection Directive of 1995 when it came to effect on 25 May 2018.
-A notable contribution that has come from the General Data Protection Regulation is its recognition of a "right to be forgotten," which requires any group that collects data on individuals to delete the data related to an individual upon that individual's request.
-The Regulation was influenced by the aforementioned European Convention on Human Rights.
+On 25 May 2018, the General Data Protection Regulation superseded the Data Protection Directive of 1995.
+A significant aspect introduced by the General Data Protection Regulation is the recognition of the "right to be forgotten," which mandates that any organization collecting data on individuals must delete the relevant data upon the individual's request.
+The Regulation drew inspiration from the European Convention on Human Rights mentioned earlier.

 Organization for Economic Co-operation and Development (OECD)

-In 1980, the OECD adopted the voluntary OECD Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data in response to growing concerns about information privacy and data protection in an increasingly technological and connected world.
-The OECD Guidelines helped establish an international standard for privacy legislation by defining the term "personal data" and outlining fair information practice principles (FIPPs) that other countries have adopted in their national privacy legislation.

-In 2007, the OECD adopted the Recommendation on Cross-border Co-operation in the Enforcement of Laws Protecting Privacy.
-This framework is based on the OECD Guidelines and includes two cooperation based model forms to encourage the enforcement of privacy laws among member states.
-The Recommendation is also notable for coining the term "Privacy Enforcement Authority".
+The OECD (Organisation for Economic Co-operation and Development) initiated privacy guidelines in 1980, setting international standards, and in 2007, proposed cross-border cooperation for privacy law enforcement.
+The UN's International Covenant on Civil and Political Rights, Article 17, protects privacy, echoed in the 2013 UN General Assembly resolution affirming privacy as a fundamental human right in the digital age.
+The Principles on Personal Data Protection and Privacy for the UN System were declared in 2018.

 United Nations (UN)

 Article 17 of the International Covenant on Civil and Political Rights of the United Nations in 1966 also protects privacy: "No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.
 Everyone has the right to the protection of the law against such interference or attacks."

-On December 18, 2013, the United Nations General Assembly adopted resolution 68/167 on the right to privacy in the digital age.
+On 18 December 2013, the United Nations General Assembly adopted resolution 68/167 on the right to privacy in the digital age.
 The resolution makes reference to the Universal Declaration of Human Rights and reaffirms the fundamental and protected human right of privacy.

-The Principles on Personal Data Protection and Privacy for the United Nations System were declared on October 11, 2018.
+The Principles on Personal Data Protection and Privacy for the United Nations System were declared on 11 October 2018.